kitsu/blog/content/post/post_pitch_depression.md

 kind of concession in my current job, or quit outright and re-focus on my job search.
 I expected the outcome of todays meeting to push me one way or the other but instead I'm just more disillusioned and indecisive.

+### Edit - Resolution

+Well I've made a decision.
+With no active projects, and no indication that I will get paid for what I've been working on, there are no reasons left for me to stay any longer.
+Even acknowledging those realities it was a hard choice.
+In the end I flipped a coin - best two out of three - to decide if I should stay and build my prototype, twice.
+I was flipping heads to stay, but the coins came up tails every flip...